beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

-  import lastCommand from './fish-shell-tips-and-tricks/last-command.cast?url' import sudo from './fish-shell-tips-and-tricks/sudo.cast?url' import open from './fish-shell-tips-and-tricks/open.cast?url'
+  import lastCommand from './fish-shell-tips-and-tricks/last-command.cast?url' import sudo from './fish-shell-tips-and-tricks/sudo.cast?url' import open from './fish-shell-tips-and-tricks/open.cast?url' import abbr from './fish-shell-tips-and-tricks/abbr.cast?url'
 </script>

 ## Contents

 ## Introduction

-I recently watched a [video by Dreams of Code](https://www.youtube.com/watch?v=3fVAtaGhUyU) which explains nice tips and tricks that can be used in the popular [`zsh` shell](https://www.zsh.org/).
+I recently watched a [video by Dreams of Code](https://www.youtube.com/watch?v=3fVAtaGhUyU) which presents nice tips and tricks that can be used in the popular [`zsh` shell](https://www.zsh.org/).
 Since I use [`fish`](https://fishshell.com/) instead, I figured it would be a good opportunity to transfer some of those tips over, learn a bit myself, and hopefully help you as well.